 The au pair lives with the host family in Italy and gets free board and lodging.

-The au pair usually works around 30 hours a week, divided over 6 days.
+The au pair usually works around 30 hours a week, divided over 6 days, with a maximum of 5 hours per day.
 This includes babysitting.

 Most au pairs have a drivers license and are comfortable to drive with kids.
 Make sure you and the au pair discuss insurance and liability issues before the au pair starts driving.

 It’s important that the au pair brings the European Health Insurance Card (EHIC) with her, or request it before departure if she does not already have it.
-Au pairs will be required to pay a co-payment, known as the “ticket” after receiving medical treatment.
+Au pairs will be required to pay a co-pay fee, known as the “ticket” after receiving medical treatment.

 Non-EU citizens or those unable to enroll in the Italian national health insurance must take out private health insurance before departure.
 The cost of state or private health insurance is the responsibility of the host family in Italy.